codatio/codat-docs/docs/sfc/build-with-sync-for-commerce/customizing-the-sync-configuration-flow.md

 You can find the `data-textkey` values in the tables below.

-:::Caution Update the text fields consistently
+:::caution Update the text fields consistently

 We recommend grouping your updates to ensure that related values are updated consistently.
 A feature name (e.g., Sales) appears as a check box item in the left pane (Set up sales) and as the main title on the right side of the window (Sales), so it is important to update both `configure-setupSidebar-checkboxes-sales` and `configure-content-sales-title`.